 Around 2014, sub ohm tanks began to dominate the market.
 Sub ohm vaping became the default standard for most new vapers until around mid-2016, with MTL coming back in style.
 Now the market is more diverse, with a broader range of vapes for every style of vaping.

 The term sub ohm has evolved over the years with the technology.
 It typically refers to direct lung devices with coils that are 0.5 ohms or lower.
 Today there are also sub ohm coils featured in certain pod vapes.
 They provide a similar experience to sub ohm tanks but typically utilize less power than a mod since they are smaller in size and battery capacity.

 Learn more about sub ohm vaping and cloud chasing in the guide below.

 Aside from just big clouds, there are many other advantages of sub ohming over other styles of vaping.

-Not all sub ohm vapers are necessarily cloud chasers, but cloud chasers are most certainly sub ohm vapers.
-Sub ohming is the only way to achieve such voluminous cloud production.
+But not all sub ohm vapers are necessarily cloud chasers.
+A sub ohm vape is the only way to achieve such voluminous cloud production.
 Cloud chasing has become more accessible today with the popularity of sub ohm vape tanks because it doesn’t require as much knowledge as before.

 The easiest and safest way to start vaping and cloud chasing is to get a sub ohm vape pen.
 It comes with a tank and powerful battery all in one and is very easy to use, even for beginners.
 They make it very simple to get started right away, without having a ton of knowledge.